wheres-my-item/wheres-my-item.github.io/index.md

 #### Landing Page

-A mockup of the landing page for users accessing the site without an account:
+Landing page for users accessing the site without an account:

 <div class="center"><img src="doc/landing-page-mockup.png" alt="landing page" width="950px"></div>

-Provides information regarding the functionality of the site to the user.
+Provides information regarding the functionality of the site to the user, and prompts them to login/sign up.

 #### User login and signup page